View the following menus:

 Tuscan White Bean Salad

-A light spring salad of roasted cherry tomatoes, slivers of red onion, and white beans over a bed of arugula.
+A light salad of roasted cherry tomatoes, slivers of red onion, and white beans over a bed of arugula.
 Topped with shaved Parmesan cheese and a fresh lemon and herb vinaigrette.

 THE CORNER LOCATION: